 Students with satisfactory undergraduate training in any biological science including emphasis on basic science courses will have suitable backgrounds for graduate studies in Animal Sciences.
 Typically, students admitted to the program have a GPA of 3.2 or higher.
 Candidates with a lower GPA may be considered for admission under special circumstances.

-3. Official transcripts or academic records from each institution attended.
-These can be scanned and included with the electronic application.
-Original official transcripts will be required by the Graduate School if a department recommends applicant for admission.
+Transcripts or academic records from each institution attended.
+These need to be uploaded with the electronic application.
+Original official transcripts will be required by the Graduate School if a department recommends an applicant for admission.

 The Graduate School Checklist outlines what you must include in your electronic application—see website.